rayffrench-mf/comprehensive-uft-test-flightgui/README.md

 # UFTComprensiveFlightGUI
-This shows most of the features available within UFT API tests for WPF applications
+This shows most of the features available within UFT GUI tests for WPF applications

 The flow:
 1. Get Flights Array